PortlandStatePowerLab/water_heaters_testings/README.md

     - ``` wget https://project-downloads.drogon.net/wiringpi-latest.deb```
     - ``` sudo dpkg -i wiringpi-latest.deb```

+- If you get a warning that looks like...
+    - ```WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!```
+    - Use the following ssh line to remove the offending key:
+    - ```ssh-keygen -R <RPI ip address>

 ### Conformance Test Procedure
 NOTE: The following scripts will run from three windows via TMUX.